Elhamkesh/Breast-Cancer-Scikitlearn/README.md

 ## Description

-We use the Wisconsin Breast Cancer Dataset (one of the default, preprocessed and cleaned datasets comes with scikit-learn)
+I use the Wisconsin Breast Cancer Dataset (one of the default, preprocessed and cleaned datasets comes with scikit-learn)

 The target is to classify tumor as 'malignant' or 'benign'.